troopjs/todomvc.troopjs.com/README.md

 	Update the `$element` `indeterminate` and `checked` properties to reflect the result.

-And then the second item, batch interaction
+And then the second item - batch interaction:

 *	```javascript
 	"dom/change" : function onMark($event) {